-Entry courses are grouped into Foundation, Fundamentals, and ad-hoc Bootcamp modules.
-They are intended to help a student fill any gaps they have in their education or practice coming into the school and also serve to orient students to ID’s specific philosophy and culture.
+Entry courses are intended to help a student fill any gaps they have in their education or practice coming into the school and also serve to orient students to ID’s specific philosophy and culture.

 Foundation courses are for students that do not have any formal education in design.
 The courses are pre-set and taken concurrently.
-Students placed in this program will take all courses as a cohort.
+Foundation covers the essential design theories and techniques required to succeed at the master’s level in design.

 Introduction to Interaction